-Car accidents can be devastating, both physically and financially.
-If you have been injured in a car accident in Cody, Wyoming, Cheyenne, Wyoming, or Casper, Wyoming, you may be entitled to compensation from the other driver’s insurance company.
+Vehicle accidents can be devastating, both physically and financially.
+If you have been injured in a car accident or bus accident in Cody, Cheyenne, or Casper, Wyoming, you may be entitled to compensation from the other driver’s insurance company.
 However, the insurance company is not always willing to pay what you deserve.
 This is where your automobile accident lawyer comes in.

 A car accident lawyer will negotiate with the insurance company on your behalf, and this negotiation can make all the difference in your final outcome.
 Your lawyer will gather evidence to prove that the other driver was at fault for the accident, calculate your damages, which include medical expenses, lost wages, and pain and suffering, and then fight for you with the insurance company to make sure you’re treated properly.
 Here’s how it’s done.